silas/node-shutterstock/README.md

 Echo back specified options, used to check API connection and credentials.

-`options` is an object of any key-value pairs.
+`options` is an object of test key-value pairs.

 `callback(err, data)` is the result of the request.